 Is There a Rings of Power Trailer?

-There are a couple of trailers.
+There are a couple of trailers online.
 Prime Video revealed the first-look trailer during the Super Bowl last February, introducing viewers to the overall concept of The Rings of Power.

 More recently, the series unveiled its second trailer, which goes a little more in-depth and has already been dissected by fans everywhere.

-How to Watch the Lord of the Rings Trilogy and The Hobbit Online
+Where to Watch Lord of the Rings and The Hobbit Online

 Want to refresh yourself on all of Peter Jackson’s big-screen adaptations of Tolkein’s works before you dive into The Rings of Power?
 Of course you do.
 The good news is you can catch all three Lord of the Rings movies (The Fellowship of the Ring, The Two Towers and The Return of the King) as well as all three of The Hobbit movies right now with a subscription to HBO Max.